wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-it-works.rst

 Pre-decoding
 ^^^^^^^^^^^^

-In the pre-decoding phase of analysis, the log analysis extracts syslog-like information such as time stamp, host name, and program name from the log header.
+In the pre-decoding phase of analysis, the log analysis extracts Syslog-like information such as timestamp, hostname, and program name from the log header.

 .. code-block:: none
   :class: output